IanBonafede/Database-Senior-Design/README.md

 Go to million-thanks-back-end folder.
 Run `npm install express` to install express.

 Go to million-thanks-front-end folder.
 Run `npm install axios` to install axios.

+### FRONT-END

+We use ReactJS for our front-end, so you need to install Node.js on your computer to start the front-end.

+If you use Mac. run `brew install node` to install nodeJS or you can download node.js from https://nodejs.org/en/download/

+We use react-map-gl to display map for analytic map. run `npm install react-map-gl` for react-map-gl map package.

+## DATABASE

+We use postgresql for our database.
+To install postgresql on mac, run `brew install postgresql` or download from https://www.postgresql.org/download/ on other operating system.